cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Experiential Consequences of Completing Basic Self-Structure in Childhood**:

-1. Central organizing principle: Having a psychological sense of self provides a central organizing principle for daily life, enabling individuals to define themselves from the inside out instead of trying to define themselves based on external factors.
+1. **Central organizing principle**: Having a psychological sense of self provides a central organizing principle for daily life, enabling individuals to define themselves from the inside out instead of trying to define themselves based on external factors.
-2. Subjective sense of coherence: A strong sense of self offers a subjective sense of internal organization and mental clarity, allowing people to experience their thoughts as well-organized or disorganized.
+2. **Subjective sense of coherence**: A strong sense of self offers a subjective sense of internal organization and mental clarity, allowing people to experience their thoughts as well-organized or disorganized.
-3. Sense of continuity across time, place, and state: A psychological sense of self provides a sense of sameness throughout the various stages of life, despite changes in experiences and development.
+3. **Sense of continuity across time, place, and state**: A psychological sense of self provides a sense of sameness throughout the various stages of life, despite changes in experiences and development.

 **Weak or Arrested Self-Development**:

-1. False-self organization: Someone with this form never develops a clear sense of their own self and defines themselves based on external cues.
+1. **False-self organization**: Someone with this form never develops a clear sense of their own self and defines themselves based on external cues.
 They present themselves accordingly to fit into different situations, reflecting the absence of an authentic, strong, unique, and independent self.
-2. Fragile self: This person has some degree of experience of a personal self but keeps it deeply private and hidden from others due to fear of negative reactions or destruction of their private self.
+2. **Fragile self**: This person has some degree of experience of a personal self but keeps it deeply private and hidden from others due to fear of negative reactions or destruction of their private self.
-3. Incomplete self: Someone with this form shows some degree of self-development but remains incomplete and fragile due to early learned chronic hypervigilance about the states and needs of others.
+3. **Incomplete self**: Someone with this form shows some degree of self-development but remains incomplete and fragile due to early learned chronic hypervigilance about the states and needs of others.
 They attend to and respond to the needs of others at the expense of themselves, appearing as chronic caretakers who lack self-distinction or self-assertiveness.

 **Impact of Caregiver Involvement**: